krijnsent/crypto_vba/readme.md

 - Build the WEXnz API connector (used to be BTCe)
 - Build the Poloniex API connector
 - Build the Kraken API connector
-- Build the Liqui API connector - and removed it
 - Build the Coinone API connector
 - Build the Cryptopia API connector
 - Build the Binance API connector
 - Build the Coinigy API connector
 - Build the Kucoin API connector
 - Build the HitBTC API connector
+- Build the Bitfinex API connector
 - Build the Coinspot API connector - not finished
 - Build the GDAX API connector - not finished
-- Build the Bitfinex API connector - not finished
 - Build a working and tested VBA hash function
+- Build a function to transform Dictionaries into JSON and URLencode
 - Added the UrlEncode function for Cryptopia (and Excel versions before 2016)
+- Build the Liqui API connector - and removed it

 # Donate
 If this project/the Excel saves you a lot of programming time, consider sending me a coffee or a beer:<br/>